SAMMISolutions/SAMMISolutions.github.io/collections/_extensions/palworld-triggers.md

     If you wish to START listening to Palworld events again, enable the Palworld Triggers deck, press INIT button and readd Pal\Binaries\Win64\Mods\SAMMI\enabled.txt.
 Restart your game.

+    #### API Server Setup
+    <div class="alert alert-warning mt-2" role="alert">Only works on Dedicated Servers</div>

+    Palworld API Request commands allow you to communicate with your Palworld server.

+    **Requires the following setup:**
+    1. Navigate to your Palworld Server -> `PalWorldSettings.ini` file
+        - - For example, the path for Steam is `SteamLibrary\steamapps\common\PalServer\Pal\Saved\Config\WindowsServer\PalWorldSettings.ini`
+        - If you use a 3rd party to modify your server settings, open that instead
+    2. Add or modify the following values in OptionSettings:
+        - `RESTAPIEnabled=true`
+        - `RESTAPIPort=8212`
+        - `AdminPassword="YOURPASSWORD"` (must NOT be empty)
+    3. Save the ini file and restart the Palworld server.
+        - In the Server log, you should see: `REST API started on port 8212`
+    4. Fill out the following inside the Setup Server API button in the Palworld Triggers deck:
+        - Server Address: `127.0.0.1` if hosted locally, else insert the server address
+        - Server Port: `8212` (or whatever you set it to in step 2)
+        - Do Not Include Port: Check this if the port is already a part of the server address
+        - Server Password: `YOURPASSWORD` (whatever you set it to in step 2)
+    5. Reload Bridge.

+    #### API Commands
+    Available API commands:
+    - Get Server Info
+    - Get Currently Connected Players
+    - Get Server Settings
+    - Get Server Metrics
+    - Announce message in chat
+    - Kick, ban and unban players
+    - Save the world
+    - Shutdown and force stop the server

+    You can view all the commands and their examples inside Send API Command button in the Palworld Triggers deck.
 privacy_collect: false
 ---